 Have you heard of verse mapping?
-You may know it by another name- Bible mapping, or Bible verse mapping- but it is all the same idea.
-It is another tool to study the Bible, and we can never have enough of those!
+You may know this study tool by another name- Bible mapping, or Bible verse mapping- but it is all the same idea.
+It is another tool to improve our Bible study habit, and we can never have enough of those!

 I learned the Bible verse mapping method in a roundabout way years ago.
 I didn’t write the verse out, but used the same steps to gain a deeper understanding of what I was reading.

 My first Bible had no “helps” (commentary) per the instructions of the Bible study I had started.
 I was new to Bible study and eager to drink as much in as possible and follow the “rules.”

 They instructed us to pray to the Holy Spirit for His wisdom instead of reading a commentary when we came across a verse we did not understand.
 I was skeptical at first, and quite surprised- and in awe- when it worked!

 My husband had a parallel Bible I used quite often as well when I didn’t understand the meaning of what I was reading.
 I also had a Bible dictionary to look up the big words I was unfamiliar with… (I’m dating myself- this was pre-Google!!!!)